All Episodes

 That would have to be, they go after all of this.

-Um I do notice that Robert Muller rejected.
+I do notice that Robert Mueller rejected.

-This was interesting in the business insider and politico.
+This was interesting in the Business Insider and Politico.

 I mean, I'm watching Lanny.

-Uh, because I don't think he helped his client today.
+I mean, Lanny needs to get off TV because I don't think he helped his client today.

 I get he's got a political agenda, but even still, you got to represent your client.